NNPDF/nnpdf/doc/sphinx/source/vp/plotting_format.md

-The value must be a function declared in `validphys2/src/validphys/plotoptions/results_transform.py` taking the error, the central value as well as all the labels, and returning a new error and central value.
+The value must be a function declared in `validphys2/src/validphys/plotoptions/results_transform.py` taking the error, the central value, as well as all the labels, and returning a new error and central value.
 For example:

 ````